 Why is my cornbread heavy/wet?

-If the cornbread is wet at the bottom, it needs to be baked some more.
 If it hasn't baked in the given time simply cover the top of your cornbread with foil to stop it from burning and continue to bake until it's done (skewer comes out clean).
-Check its readiness every 15 minutes or so.

-How do I reheat the cornbread?
+How do you re-heat cornbread?

 Wrap the cornbread in foil and heat in the oven until completely heated through.